Group and Solo Study Spaces

 Group work tables seat from 6 to 8 people and exist in open areas of the Richardson Library.
 Powered by media:scape technology, the tables allow users plug in computers and other devices and share content on single or double screens.
 Reservable by current students, staff and faculty.

-Solo Booth The Loop Library also has one a space that can be booked for private phone conversations, video conferencing, or quiet contemplation.
+Solo Booths can be booked for private phone conversations, video conferencing, or quiet contemplation.

-Reserve a group study room or work table
+Reserve a group study room, work table, or solo booth

-Reserve a group study room or the Solo Booth
+Reserve a group study room or solo booth

 This is a small group meeting room seating 12 with resident computer, laptop plug in, and digital panel for group presentation.
 Also includes white board and fabric pin walls for brainstorming and display of non-digital content.
 Reservable by current faculty and staff only.

-A community event, teaching, and workshop space to discuss topics such as digital mapping, text and data mining, 3-D modelling, and data visualization.
+A community event, teaching, and workshop space.
 It seats up to 30 people and tables may be reconfigured.
 Reservable by current faculty and staff only.

 - 88-key MIDI-controller keyboard